d3clane/HashTable/README-en.md

 Often the data at the output of a hash function may have a specific pattern, i.e., it may be in some step or the number of elements multiple of some $k$ is greater than others.
 Suppose our hash function has received some data as input and the output is ${k, 2k, 3k, 4k, ...}$ - all data are multiples of $k$.
 To get the data into the cells of the hash table the results are taken modulo $hashTableSize$ - that is, modulo the number of cells in the hash table.
 Then let's see how many different cells the hash table can fill in this case, how many cells it can theoretically put this data into.
 The data will start to fall into the same cells when

-$$k \equiv r \cdot k \pmod{hashTableSize}$$$, where $r - 1$ is obtained equal to the number of different remainders by division that can be obtained.
+$$k \equiv r \cdot k \pmod{hashTableSize}$$, where $r - 1$ is obtained equal to the number of different remainders by division that can be obtained.
 Let's solve this equation - it can be rewritten as:

 $$k + hashTableSize \cdot \alpha = r \cdot k$$, where $\alpha$ is some integer.
 The smallest $k$ when this is satisfied is $r \cdot k = LCM(k, hashTableSize)$, that is, $r \cdot k = \frac{k \cdot hashTableSize}{GCD(k, hashTableSize)}$$ or $$r = \frac{hashTableSize}{GCD(k, hashTableSize)}$$.